khanhptnk/yrc/docs/source/tutorials/agent.rst

       name: "ppo"
       model: "impala_ppo"

-The purpose of this file is not to specify all configuration arguments, but to overwrite default values as needed.
+The purpose of this file is not to specify all configuration arguments, but to override default values as needed.
 For example, the default values for the PPO algorithm are defined in ``yrc/algorithms/ppo.py``:

 .. code-block:: python